tapis-project/uh-hpc-in-the-cloud/block4/jobs.md

     }
     ]
 ```
-You should see email notifications as the job progress and changes state.
+You should see email notifications pop up in your inbox as the job changes state.

 ## What's next?